Wiharo/ClientServerAndroidApp/README.md

 # Android App forfinding fests
 Users registration done with api_fest
 Users can find and search with different filters fests
-Moderators can add new users/fests with real time database (sql-lite)
+Moderators can add/delete new users/fests with real time database (sql-lite)